wrightrocket/webhook.site/custom-actions.markdown

 With the Discord Custom Action, you can send messages to a specified channel (Each bot account uses a specific channel, so you can connect more accounts to send to different channels or servers.)
 In addition, you can choose a custom username and avatar image for the bot user.

 !["Discord" Custom Action screenshot](/images/discord.png)

+## Slack (Beta)

+With the Slack Custom Action, you can easily use Slack's Webhook URLs to send messages to a channel.

+## Dropbox

+The Dropbox integration has access to the entire contents of your dropbox, and currently the following actions are available:

+* Create Folder
+* Download File
+* Upload File
+* Delete File
+* Delete Folder
+* Get Link - creates a temporary download link for any file in your Dropbox, and saves it in a variable.